 - 6.2.46 Hidden message signs are provided at the locations referred to in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.5 Location of Winter Service Infrastructure. - 6.2.47 The Operating Company shall open, or erect and open, snow or ice hidden message signs before the start of each Winter Service Period, or as conditions require, to provide information for weather and road conditions during the Winter Service Period. - 6.2.48 The Operating Company shall liaise with Police Scotland to coordinate the activation of relevant signs when closing roads. - 6.2.49 The Operating Company shall complete and keep daily Records for Winter Service requirements as referred to in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.8 Records Relating to Winter Service.
-These Records shall be available as required by this paragraph on the remote access facility by 15:00 hrs the day following commencement of each 24 hour treatment period.
+These Records shall be available as required by this paragraph on the remote access facility, by 15:00 hrs the following day.